BenMannMann/MannBot/README.md

-# MannBot
+# MannBot v2
-A Discord Bot
+A Discord Bot.
+Originally built in Node.js, MannBot has been rewritten and revamped in PHP!

 ## Setup
 ### Create your `keys.php` file